Nonthaburi province

 Nonthaburi (Note: นนทบุรี, /th/) is one of the central provinces (changwat) of Thailand, established by the Act Establishing Changwat Samut Prakan, Changwat Nonthaburi, Changwat Samut Sakhon and Changwat Nakhon Nayok, Buddhist Era 2489 (1946), which came into force on 9 May 1946 (Thursday).

 Neighboring provinces are (from north clockwise) Phra Nakhon Si Ayutthaya, Pathum Thani, Bangkok, and Nakhon Pathom.
 Nonthaburi is the most densely populated province after Bangkok.
 The Bang Kwang Central Prison is in the province.

 Geography

-Nonthaburi is directly northwest of Bangkok on the Chao Phraya River.
-The province is part of the greater Bangkok Metropolitan Area.
-In most parts it is as urbanized as the capital, and the boundary between the two provinces is nearly unrecognizable.
+The province of Nonthaburi is located on the Chao Phraya River basin in central Thailand.
+It borders Bangkok to the south and to the east, the provinces of Pathum Thani and Phra Nakhon Si Ayutthaya to the north, and Nakhon Pathom to the west.
+The province is part of the greater Bangkok Metropolitan Region.
+With an area of 637 km2, it is the third smallest province in the country by land area.

+In most parts, the provice is as urbanized as the capital, and the boundary between the two provinces is nearly unrecognizable.
 There is no forest area in the province.

+Climate

+Nonthaburi province has a tropical savanna climate (Köppen climate classification category Aw).
+Winters are dry and warm.
+Temperatures rise until May.
+The monsoon season runs from May through October, with heavy rain and somewhat cooler temperatures during the day, although nights remain warm.
+Climate statistics: the maximum temperature is 41.1 °C in April and the lowest temperature is 18.2 °C in December.
+The highest average temperature is 38.2 °C and the minimum average temperature is 22.2 °C. Annual total rainfall was 1,290 mm with total 112 rainy days.
+Maximum daily rainfall was 76.6 mm on September 20, 2024.